RL Decompiler

 Dataset

-We source our training data from deepmind code_contests, which is the largest dataset of readily compileable code (as far as I’m aware).
+The source of our training data is Google DeepMind’s code_contests dataset, which is one of the largest datasets of readily compileable code (as far as I’m aware).
+I created a separate dataset only containing the subset of solutions written in C++ here.

 def compile_and_split(sample: dict, *, sample_id: int) -> Optional[Dict[str, str]]: